zogzog/cubicweb/doc/book/en/intro/concepts.rst

 The RQL query language
 ----------------------

-**No need for a complicated ORM when you have a powerful data manipulation language**
+No need for a complicated ORM when you have a powerful data manipulation language.

-All the persistent data in a |cubicweb| instance is retrieved and modified by using the Relation Query Language.
+All the persistent data in a |cubicweb| instance is retrieved and modified using RQL (see :ref:`rql_intro`).

 This query language is inspired by SQL but is on a higher level in order to emphasize browsing relations.